 I tried everything!
 All the new shampoos, everything that was in the market and anything that was designed for “damaged hair” had my money.
 But nothing really worked!
 There were a few products that gave good results for some time but after a while, my hair was back to it’s dry, flaky self.

-Then one day, I decided to try something homemade.
+Then one day, I decided to try a homemade shampoo.
 They always say natural remedies are the best, so I had to give them a shot.
 That was also the time when the whole concept of “no-poo” came to light.
 No-poo is basically when you stop using shampoo altogether and apply only natural ingredients to cleanse your hair instead.
-So I googled the easiest non-messy recipe for a natural shampoo and the first one was - baking soda and water.
+So I googled the easiest non-messy recipe for a homemade shampoo and the first one was - baking soda and water.

-I applied the mixture on my wet hair while taking a shower, it was also suggested that you can apply it even on dry hair and then wash it off.
+I applied the mixture of homemade shampoo to my wet hair while taking a shower, it was also suggested that you can apply it even on dry hair and then wash it off.
 Of course, since there are absolutely no chemicals involved there wasn’t much lather formed, which was kind of sad for me because I used to love the lather of my shampoo. *sigh*

 The outcome was...different.
 The first time I felt like nothing much had changed and since I was so used to my normal shampoo and it’s smell, it felt like I maybe hadn’t washed my hair properly.
-I still decided to go ahead with this solution for a while.
+I still decided to go ahead with the homemade shampoo for a while.
 After three washes, I finally saw the difference, my hair felt lighter, smoother and the shine was starting to show again!
 The natural shampoo actually worked!

-It was a tough change to make to be honest.
+It was a tough change to make for the organic shampoo to be honest.
 In fact, I still sometimes go back to my normal shampoo or buy a new one that just arrived but giving homemade shampoo a shot was a great idea!
 Since then I have tried a few more recipes but the baking soda one is by far my favourite!
-First, it is so simple that I can actually use it early morning while getting ready for work and second, it works for all kinds of hair so all of you can give it a shot too! :)
+First, it is so simple that I can actually use it early morning while getting ready for work and second, it works for all kinds of hair so all of you can give it a shot too! :) Want to know more?